mahtabfaraji1/mahtabfaraji1.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-I am a PhD student in Biomedical Engineering with a passion for computer vision, machine learning, and data science.
+<p>I am a PhD student in Biomedical Engineering with a passion for computer vision, machine learning, and data science.</p>

-I have hands-on experience with deep learning and computer vision research, coupled with strong foundations in programming and analytical tools.
-In particular, I am interested in applying AI to healthcare and technology challenges.
+<p>I have hands-on experience with deep learning and computer vision research, coupled with strong foundations in programming and analytical tools.</p>

+<p>In particular, I am interested in applying AI to healthcare and technology challenges.</p>

-As someone who is passionate about continuous learning and collaboration, I am actively seeking opportunities to contribute and grow within the field of data science and machine learning.
+<p>As someone who is passionate about continuous learning and collaboration, I am actively seeking opportunities to contribute and grow within the field of data science and machine learning.</p>